mlavin/django-all-access/README.rst

 Contributing
 --------------------------------------

+If you have questions about using django-all-access or want to follow updates about the project you can join the `mailing list <http://groups.google.com/group/django-all-access>`_ through Google Groups.

 If you think you've found a bug or are interested in contributing to this project check out `django-all-access on Github <https://github.com/mlavin/django-all-access>`_.